kartha01/IBMPartnerDemo/README.md

 ### PartnerWorld Cloud Credits IBM Cloud account
 1. You may be entitled to ***IBM Cloud credits free of charge*** based on your **PartnerWorld Program Status**, or may choose to ***purchase*** an [IBM Partner Package](https://www.ibm.com/partnerworld/program/benefits/partner-package) (with or without a [Booster Pack](https://www.ibm.com/partnerworld/program/benefits/partner-package-booster) to get more.
 [Click here](https://www.ibm.com/partnerworld/program/benefits/cloud-credit) to learn about how many credits you can obtain and [request your credits to be activated via this form](https://www.ibm.com/partnerworld/wps/servlet/mem/ContentHandler/pw_frm_bam_mrb_ibm-cloud-credits-for-partner-package).
-Once requested, the IBM PartnerWorld team will help set up an account with the credits loaded for you to use.
+Once requested, the IBM PartnerWorld team will help set up an account with the IBM Cloud credits loaded for you to use.
 1. Verify you can log into your companies account.
 1. If you need more ***IBM Cloud credits*** than your base **Partner Package** offers, you can also choose to [purchase a Booster Pack](https://www.ibm.com/partnerworld/program/benefits/partner-package-booster) to add more ***IBM Cloud credits*** to your account.
 1. Best practices on [setting up your account](https://cloud.ibm.com/docs/account?topic=account-account_setup)
-1. Add additional people to the organization's cloud account.
+1. Add additional people to the organization's IBM Cloud account.
 Make sure these email ids are also listed in your companies PartnerWorld Profile.

 [Back to Table of Contents](https://tjmcmanus.github.io/IBMPartnerDemo)